iainbullock/heatmiser_wifi_ha/README.md

 * [Home Assistant Heatmiser Core component](https://www.home-assistant.io/integrations/heatmiser/) for non WiFi versions of Heatmister Thermostats.

 ### Author and license
-This component is was written by Joel Midstjärna and licensed under the MIT License.
+This component was originally written by Joel Midstjärna and licensed under the MIT License.
 This fork is updated by Iain Bullock and licensed under the MIT License.